KiT-Maverik/svitlo/README.md

 ### What does `sSpace` offer?

-- **Visibility.** To peers, supporters, society, history — and potential investors or collaborators.
+- **Visibility.** To peers, supporters, society, History — and potential investors or collaborators.
 - **A personal page.** A dedicated space to archive ideas, drafts, blueprints, statements.
 - **Creative autonomy.** Microblogs, essays, sketches — without pressure to engage or explain.
 - **Silent expression.** No comments required.
 No validation loops.
 Just presence.